TRAVEL :

 I DO NOT recommend that you go to one of these offices and try to fill out the form there.
 The form includes questions like your parents birth dates and places of birth, same for spouses or ex-spouses.
 Some of this information you may need to look up.
 Doing it at the Post Office can take several hours.
 I had to fill in the forms twice to get it right doing it at home with no pressure.
 Be sure to print page 1 of the instructions (the "date I applied" page) and carry it with you.
 The passport agents want to see this page and that you have recorded when you applied.

-DO NOT sign the form until you are asked.
+DO NOT sign the form until you are asked (see instructions).

 Many folks do not have a certified copy of their birth certificate handy.
 To get one of these you need to contact the records department of your state of birth.
 There is usually a small fee ($2-$5) that you will have to mail in.
 Most of these places are pretty fast in responding but if you are in a hurry it could take a couple weeks.
 This could make the process of obtaining a passport take as much as 10 weeks!
 Your certified birth certificate is attached to the passport application and will be returned with your passport.

-When traveling it is recommended to keep your passport in a safe place and carry a photo-copy of the ID page.
+When traveling it is recommended to keep your passport in a safe place and carry a photocopy of the ID page.
 If you lose your passport you will need the passport number to get one reissued.
-NEW passports will have and electronic chip in them so that they can be read with an electronic chip reader.
+NEW passport CARDS will have and electronic chip in them so that they can be read with an electronic chip reader.
+These cards can now be purchased in lieu of or along with the booklet type passport.
+Note that the booklet type is needed for most international travel and will only be recognized for ground border crossings.
+However, it may also be a handy second or backup for other international travel.

 Do it now.
+Apply for that passport.
 It may be too late when the opportunity (or need) to travel comes up (see notes above).

 - guru - Thursday, 07/29/04 10:49:27 EDT